Berkeley-MDes/tdf-fa24-TommyJing0/Week 9.md

 <img width="1512" alt="Screenshot 2024-10-31 at 3 01 57 PM" src="https://github.com/user-attachments/assets/8d70a2ec-f6f0-4fe2-a49d-24a698082932">

 To test it, I asked, “What did Tommy (me) do in Week 1?” and the answer was spot on!

+## Speculations
+The future of LLMs lies in creating highly personalized AI systems that adapt to individual preferences and behaviors.
+These AI agents could provide tailored recommendations, predict needs, and streamline tasks across domains like health monitoring, home automation, and professional workflows.
+As LLMs become more advanced and accessible, creating personalized AI could become even easier, allowing users to build systems that offer seamless, intuitive support, enhancing productivity and quality of life.